-Today is the last Sunday before the season of Lent, and today is also Transfiguration Sunday.
-In our gospel reading, we heard Luke's account of the transfiguration - when Jesus took Peter, James and John up the mountain, and the disciples saw him transfigured - the appearance of his face changed, and his clothes became as bright as a flash of lightning.
+In our gospel reading today, we heard Luke's account of the transfiguration - when Jesus took Peter, James and John up the mountain, and they saw Jesus transfigured - the appearance of his face changed, and his clothes became as bright as a flash of lightning.
 Not only that, Moses and Elijah appeared there, and were talking with Jesus.
 And then, the voice of God spoke from heaven "This is my Son, whom I have chosen; listen to him."